makspll/bevy_mod_scripting/readme.md

     app.add_plugins(DefaultPlugins)
         .add_plugin(ScriptingPlugin)
         .add_script_host::<RLuaScriptHost<MyLuaArg>, _>(CoreStage::PostUpdate)
-        // this needs to be placed after any `add_api_provider` and `add_script_host` calls
-        // it will generate `doc` and `types` folders under `assets/scripts` containing the documentation and teal declaration files
-        // respectively.
-See example asset folder to see how they look like.
-The `teal_file.tl` script in example assets shows the usage of one of those
-        // declaration files, use the teal vscode extension to explore the type hints!

         // Note: This is a noop in optimized builds unless the `doc_always` feature is enabled!
         .update_documentation::<RLuaScriptHost<MyLuaArg>>()
         .add_script_handler_stage::<RLuaScriptHost<MyLuaArg>, _, 0, 0>(